Gabriel Arias Player Props: Guardians vs. Mariners

 Looking to place a prop bet on Gabriel Arias?
 Check out what's available at BetMGM and sign up with this link!

-- Arias hit .191 with a double, a triple, a home run and eight walks.
+- Arias has a double, a home run and two walks while batting .167.

-- Arias had a hit in 11 of 19 games last season, with multiple hits once.
+- Arias has gotten a hit in two of six games this year, but has had no multi-hit games.

-- Logging a trip to the plate in 19 games last season, he hit one home run.
+- He has hit a home run in one of six games, and in 7.1% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.